 Sales of substantial amounts of our common stock in the public market, or the perception that these sales could occur, could adversely affect the price of our common stock and could impair our ability to raise capital through the sale of additional shares.
-Certain shares of our common stock are freely tradable without restriction under the Securities Act, except for any shares of our common stock that may be held or acquired by our directors, executive officers, and other affiliates, as that term is defined in the Securities Act, which are be restricted securities under the Securities Act.
-Restricted securities may not be sold in the public market unless the sale is registered under the Securities Act or an exemption from registration is available.
-Certain of our stockholders and members of our management have rights, subject to certain conditions, to require us to file registration statements covering shares of our common stock or to include shares in registration statements that we may file for ourselves or other stockholders.
+Certain shares of our common stock are freely tradable without restriction under the Securities Act, except for any shares of our common stock that may be held or acquired by our directors, executive officers, and other affiliates, as that term is defined in the Securities Act, which are be restricted securities and the Securities and the securities and the securities are under the Securities Act or an exemption from registration is available.
+Certain of our stockholders and members of our common stock or to include shares in registration statements that we may file for ourselves or other stockholders.
 Any such sales, including sales of a substantial number of shares or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-We may also issue shares of our common stock or securities convertible into our common stock from time to time in connection with financings, acquisitions, investments, or otherwise.
-Any such issuance could result in ownership dilution to you as a stockholder and cause the trading price of our common stock to decline.
+We may also issue shares of our common stock to decline.